ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 $ opam install dune utop ocaml-lsp-server
 ```

-After the `opam init` command, your might get a result asking if you'd like to update your `zsh` configuration.
+After the `opam init` command, you might get a result asking if you'd like to update your `zsh` configuration.
 If you get that message, type in `N`, the default, then type `y` to install the hook, which will run `eval $(opam env)`.
 As you get more well-versed in OCaml, you can change these settings by rerunning `opam init`.

 **Please note**: The back ticks shown around `opam env` after `eval` are essential.
 They change the order of application, which is very important.
 The back ticks tells the system to first evaluate `opam env` (which returns a string of commands) and then `eval` executes those commands in the string.
 Executing them doesn't return anything, but it initializes the Opam environment behind the scenes.